Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Our Hands-on Experience:Plans and Pricing

-In our experience, Essentials Choice 55+ is more than enough to meet the needs of most older adults.
+In our experience, Essentials Choice 55+ is more than enough for most older adults.
 If you want to use your phone as a hotspot, there are faster speeds with a higher-tier plan.
-The Experience Beyond plan is a splurge at $100 per month for one line or $180 for two, but includes perks like Netflix and HULU for free.
-The Experience More plan is a good middle-ground option.
-This plan costs $90 for one line and $150 for two lines.
+The Experience Beyond 55+ plan is a splurge at $120 per month for two lines, but includes perks like Netflix and Apple TV+ for free.
+The Experience More 55+ plan is a good middle-ground option, costing $90 per month for two lines.

 Senior-Friendly Features

-We understand the prices for the TMobile’s higher-tiered plans are steep, but all of the plans offer substantial perks that seniors could find appealing.
-All three plans feature T-Mobile’s Premium Scam Shield, a great way to block potential spam calls.
-Additionally, the plans include SD/4K streaming (depending on tier), a 3G hotspot (which we found to be pretty slow), free international texting, and 2G data in Mexico and Canada.
+The prices for T-Mobile's higher-tiered plans are steep, but all the plans offer substantial perks that seniors could find appealing.
+All three plans feature T-Mobile's Premium Scam Shield, a great way to block potential spam calls.
+Additionally, plans include SD/4K streaming (depending on tier), a 5G hotspot (which we found to be pretty slow on the base plan), free international texting, and 2G data in Mexico and Canada.

 » Related Resource: T-Mobile unlimited 55+ senior plans